website logo

 This example helps to categorically filter the data to create meaningful sections or split the data for ease of use for the users.

-Examples: See the full code sample using static data in GitHub.
-See the full code sample using dynamic data in GitHub.
+See the full datasource code sample for static data in GitHub.

 Using the code below requires data in the database, the jigx.sample solution has the data provided for cleaning -services.
 You can use the cleaning-services.csv file in GitHub and upload it via the Data configuration in .